Associação de Mulheres Internacionais em Portugal is also known as International Women in Portugal or IWP.

 a.
 Elect the Executive Board, Membership Representation Board and the Financial Review Board.

 b.
 Approve changes in dues.

 c.
-Modify the Statutes and the Internal Regulations:
+Modify the Constitution and the Internal Regulations:

-– Amendments to the Statutes and the Internal Regulations must be voted on at a General Meeting.
+- Amendments to the Constitution and the Internal Regulations must be voted on at a General Meeting.
 The Membership Representation Board shall notify all regular members of the pending vote with the proposed amendments at least two weeks prior to that Meeting.
-Approval of amendments requires a majority vote of regular members present at the designated General Meeting, plus any signed proxy votes presented at the General Meeting by their representatives.
+Approval of amendments requires a majority vote of three quarters of regular members present at the designated General Meeting.

-– Amendments shall be proposed by the Executive Board.
-Amendments may also be proposed in writing with the signatures of a minimum of fifteen regular members.
-Amendments proposed in the latter manner shall be filed with the Secretary of the Executive Board, who shall submit such proposals at the first subsequent meeting of the Executive Board.
-Within 30 calendar days thereafter, the Executive Board shall request the President of the Membership Representation Board to call a General Meeting.
+- Amendments shall be proposed by the Executive Board.
+Amendments may also be proposed in writing with the signatures of a minimum of fifteen regular members; such amendments shall be filed with the Membership Representation Board who shall submit the proposals at the next meeting of the Executive Board.
+Within 30 calendar days thereafter, the Executive Board shall request the Membership Representation Board to call a General Meeting

 d.
 Remove Board members.